testdeck/testdeck/docs/api.md

 }
 ```

-### @suite.skip Decorator
+#### @suite.skip Decorator

 The `@suite.skip` decorator is a specialisation of the `@suite` decorator.
 It supports the same set of parameters.

-Decorating a class with this will ensure that this suite, and all other suites that have been decorated by this, will
+Decorating a suite class with this will ensure that this suite, and all other suites that have been decorated by this,
-be skipped.
+will be skipped, including their declared tests.

-The same behaviour can be achieved by decorating your suite using the `@skip` decorator.
+The same behaviour can be achieved by decorating your suite class by using the [@skip](#skip-decorator) decorator.

-#### Example Usages
+##### Example Usages

 ```typescript
 import { suite, skip } from "mocha-typescript";